-The European Medicines Agency has waived the obligation to submit the results of studies with Twynsta in all subsets of the paediatric population in hypertension (see section 4.2 for information on paediatric use).
+The European Medicines Agency has waived the obligation to submit the results of studies with Twynsta in all subsets of the paediatric population in hypertension.

 5.2 Pharmacokinetic properties

 Pharmacokinetic of the fixed dose combination

 The rate and extent of absorption of Twynsta are equivalent to the bioavailability of telmisartan and amlodipine when administered as individual tablets.